lorenzo85/scenarios-ica/kiali/finish/finish.md

 - How to install Istio's observability addons (Prometheus and Kiali) from the bundled sample manifests
 - How Istio's Envoy sidecar proxies automatically generate metrics without application code changes
+- How to use **Kiali** to visualize the service mesh topology, traffic flow, and service health
 - How to query Istio metrics in **Prometheus** using PromQL — including request rate, error rate, and P99 latency
-- How to use **Kiali** to visualize the service mesh topology, traffic flow, and service health
-- How to validate Istio configuration using Kiali's built-in validation engine

 ## Key Istio Resources and Metrics